Cap-go/capgo/BOUNTY.md

 💎 @riderx added a bounty to one issue.

-📝 Before proceeding, please ensure you can receive payouts in your country.1
+📝 Before proceeding, please ensure you can receive payouts in your country.

 ℹ️ If something is not clear, ask before working on it, otherwise your chance to rework it is high.